nhukretep/nhukretep.github.io/index.markdown

 title: Peter Kuhn
 ---

-This is a website about my research activities from 2018 to 2025 on the digital transformation in the public sector
+This is a website about my research activities from 2018 to 2025 on the digital transformation of the public sector
 * as a researcher @[fortiss](https://fortiss.org) from 2018 to 2023 and
 * as a doctoral student @[sebis/TUM](https://wwwmatthes.in.tum.de/) from 2021 to 2025